Montana/clicall/README.md

 # Skype

-Skype calls from the command line on OS X
+Skype calls from the command line on OS X, updated.

 ## Installation